 Within 24 hours of the live consultation, presenting clinicians receive a detailed summary packet with recommendations, teaching points and evidence-based resources.

 UW Psychiatry and Addictions Case Conference series (UW PACC) is a CME-accredited program designed to expand the mental health and addictions care capacity of healthcare professionals, especially in remote, underserved areas of Washington.
 The series is appropriate for primary care providers including MDs, ARNPs, PAs and mental health providers wishing to engage in a proven model of distance learning.
 UW PACC sessions take place every Thursday 12:00-1:30 p.m.

 Each session will include a 20-minute educational presentation from the year-long curriculum, followed by in-depth case consultations between community providers and a panel of experts in mental health and addictions at the UW.
 The goal of UW PACC is to develop a regional peer learning and support network for treating mental health and addictions that will ultimately result in better patient care.

-Project ECHO HCV is a UW Medicine project to mentor clinicians in underserved and rural areas treating hepatitis C (HCV).
-Through weekly videoconferences, it provides primary care clinicians with access to:
+Project ECHO for Viral Hepatitis is a UW Medicine project to mentor clinicians in underserved and rural areas treating hepatitis B and C. Through weekly videoconferences, it provides participants with access to:

 - UW Medicine specialists in infectious disease, hepatology and addiction medicine

-- Brief updates on evidence-based strategies to treat HCV
+- Brief updates on evidence-based strategies to diagnose, treat and manage viral hepatitis

 - Continuing medical education credits per hour of participation